- About Us

 - Events, Media & Newsletters

 Please accept our invitation to view this beautiful sculpture between the hours of 9AM and 4PM Tuesday through Friday and on Sunday mornings 8 to Noon.
-Please call 801-486-5473 to schedule a docent presentation or to bring groups.
+Please call 801-486-5473 one week in advance to schedule a docent presentation or to bring groups.

 Michelangelo was a sculptor, painter, poet and architect.
 His works are on display throughout the world.
 He is probably best known for his mural on the ceiling of the Sistine Chapel.
 Michelangelo was reserved and introspective, denying himself worldly pleasures, stating in order to reproduce even a partial likeness of Our Lord is not enough to be a great painter; one must also lead an exemplary life and be as saintly as possible, so that the understanding may be directed by the Holy Ghost.